shreyanallamaru1010-alt/CodeAlpha_CyberSecurity/README.md

 ### Task 2: Phishing Awareness Training
 An awareness project that explains phishing attacks, their different types, warning signs, and preventive measures to help users identify and avoid online scams.

-### Task 3: Secure Coding Review
-A security-focused project that reviews source code to identify common vulnerabilities and demonstrates secure coding practices to improve software security.

 ## Technologies Used